2025-ilaria/project-/rdf-triples.md

     rdfs:label "Festival events"@en .
 ```

-📝Then we asked if it could add some information provided previously and it gave this triple ➡️
+📝 Next, we asked if it could add some information provided previously and it gave this triple: ➡️

 ```rdf
 @prefix arco: <https://w3id.org/arco/ontology/arco/> .